The HyLight model for hydrogen emission lines in simulated nebulae: Introduction

 These early papers discussed two limiting cases to describe hydrogen recombination in a nebula.
 In \lq Case~A\rq, the nebula is optically thin in the Lyman series lines (transitions to $n=1$, where $n$ is the usual principal quantum number), whereas in \lq Case~B\rq, the nebula is optically thick in those lines.
-We note that these are just limiting cases, and in practice, neither approximation is accurate in all situations. \citet{Baker1938} argued that Case~B is the better approximation for typical nebular conditions.
-Dipole-allowed transitions need to satisfy the selection rule $\Delta l=\pm 1$, in terms of changes to the angular quantum number $l$, yet that rule was not taken into account in these papers even though this selection rule had been pointed out already by \cite{Bethe1933}. \citet{Brocklehurst1971} revisited the problem, showing that the $l$-states at given $n$ are generally {\em not} in statistical equilibrium (i.e. the number density of \ion{H}{I} in a given $l$ state is {\bf not} $\propto 2l+1$), and this affects the emissivities.
-Tables of recombination line emissivities for a range of gas densities and temperatures were published by~\citet{Hummer1987} and~\citet{Storey1988, Storey1995}.
+We note that these are just limiting cases, and in practice, neither approximation is accurate in all situations. \citet{Baker1938} examined an $n$-resolved atomic model, assuming states with different $l$ are populated according to their statistical weight, $2l+1$ (where $l$ is the usual orbital angular momentum quantum number).
+They argued that Case~B is the better approximation under typical nebular conditions. \citet{Brocklehurst1971} revisited the problem and discussed an $nl$-resolved atomic model, where the $l$-states at a given $n$ are generally {\em not} distributed according to their statistical weights, leading to different predictions for the emissivity of recombination lines.
+Later, tables of recombination line emissivities for a range of gas densities and temperatures were published by~\citet{Hummer1987} and~\citet{Storey1988, Storey1995}.
 The lowest density in the table is 10$^2$ cm$^{-3}$, which may be insufficient for certain applications. \citet{Martin1988} extended these calculations to lower densities.